 Inclusion is, engaging the uniqueness of the talents, beliefs, backgrounds, capabilities and ways of living of individuals and groups when joined in a common endeavor, engaging differences to create a culture of belonging in which people are valued and honored to improve our society, world and enterprises, respecting the uniqueness of people’s different talents, beliefs and ways of living, respecting the group identities we possess without restricting those identities, transcending differences by respecting these unique group identities.

 The Institutional Diversity Plan for Kentucky State University provides a framework for growth for a campus that has celebrated its status as the most diverse public university in the Commonwealth of Kentucky for many years.
 Notwithstanding the fact that the university has the highest percentage of enrolled African-American students of any public university in Kentucky, Kentucky State University has the largest percentage of non-majority (non-African American) students of any public university in the Commonwealth.
 This success is largely due to the fact that recruitment efforts span from local counties to international locations.
-KSU was recently recognized by the Kentucky Latino Education Alliance for its demonstrated efforts of committing resources to and supporting Latino student success.
+KSU has been recognized by the Kentucky Latino Education Alliance for its demonstrated efforts of committing resources to and supporting Latino student success.

 Diversity programming at the university includes but is not limited to outreach to the following groups: